go-sprout/sprout/README.md

 ### Working with Registries
 Registries in Sprout are groups of functions that can be added to a handler.
 They help organize functions and optimize template performance.

-You can retrieve all built-ins registries and functions under [Registries](https://docs.atom.codes/sprout/registries/list-of-all-registries).
+You can retrieve all built-in registries and functions under [Registries](https://docs.atom.codes/sprout/registries/list-of-all-registries).

 ```go
 import (